Analysis:Untested Saudi family council key to orderly succession

 DUBAI The death of Saudi Arabia's Crown Prince Sultan puts the spotlight on an untested system of succession set up by King Abdullah in 2006 to ensure stability in the world's top oil exporter.

-With turmoil engulfing other Arab powers, Saudi Arabia's ageing leadership stands as a force of continuity at the head of a country that holds more than a fifth of the world's crude oil.
+With turmoil engulfing other Arab powers, Saudi Arabia's aging leadership stands as a force of continuity at the head of a country that holds more than a fifth of the world's crude oil.

 "The stability of Saudi Arabia is more important than ever," said Turad al-Amri, a political analyst in Saudi Arabia.
 "All the countries around it are crumbling.
 The balance of power is changing in the Middle East."